DoguhanOzgurAkca/refine/documentation/docs/tutorial/0-introduction/0-intro.md

 ## About this Tutorial

-In this tutorial, you'll learn how to use **refine** by building a fully-functioning CRUD app, from scratch to full launch! 🚀
+In this tutorial, you'll learn how to use **refine** by building a fully-functioning CRUD app from scratch to full launch! 🚀

 We'll cover the following topics:

 -   Setting up your development environment
--   Create your first refine app
+-   Creating your first refine app
 -   Understanding the [`dataProvider`](/docs/api-reference/core/providers/data-provider/)
--   What is the [`resources`](docs/api-reference/core/components/refine-config.md#resources) concept
+-   Understanding the concept of the [`resources`](docs/api-reference/core/components/refine-config.md#resources) prop
--   Adding CRUD pages
+-   Adding CRUD pages to your project
 <!-- -   Understanding the `authProvider` -->

 :::note